winiciuscota/GateKeeper/README.md

 ### Using the Api

+#### Authentication

+This api uses Basic Authentication.
+All the requests must contain an Authorization header with the content "Basic {username}:{password}".
+The username and password can be changed in the file appsettings.json.

 #### Registering a new resident
 In order to register a new resident send an post request to /api/residents with the json data for the resident as: <br />
 ```json